segmentio/segment-docs/src/connections/destinations/catalog/hotjar/index.md

 In time, most or all Hotjar features will use User Attributes in some way, with filtering Recordings planned in the first half of 2020.

-This document was last updated on February 5, 2020.
+This document was last updated on February 6, 2020.
+This destination is maintained by Segment.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!

 ## Getting Started